Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

-For fair comparisons, we use FQI and decision tree regression to compute the optimal Q-function for all competing methods.
-To implement the random method, after a new batch of data arrives, we randomly pick a time point uniformly from the interval $[T^{*(k-1)}, T+kL]$ as the next change point location $T^{*(k)}$ and compute the optimal Q-function based on the observations that occur after time $T^{*(k)}$.
-To implement the kernel-based method, at the $l$-th FQI iteration, we consider the following objective function,
+For fair comparisons, we used FQI and decision tree regression to compute the optimal Q-function for all methods.
+To implement the random method, after a new batch of data arrived, we randomly picked a time point uniformly from the new batch as the next change point location and computed the optimal Q-function based on the observations that occurred afterwards.
+The oracle method was implemented by repeatedly using observations that occurred after the oracle change point to update the optimal policy.

-where $K(\cdot)$ denotes the Gaussian RBF basis and $h$ denotes the associated bandwidth parameter taken from the set $\{0, 0.1, 0.2,0.4,0.8,1.6\}$.
-According to \eqref{eqn:FQIkernel}, the kernel-based method assigns larger weights to more recent observations to deal with nonstationarity.
-After we receive the $k$th data batch, we sample $B \gg T$ data slices across all individuals from $\{(S_{i,t},A_{i,t},R_{i,t},S_{i,t+1}; 1 \leq i \leq N)\}_{0 \le t < T+kL}$ with weights proportional to $K((T-t)/(Th))$ and apply the decision tree regression to these samples to solve \eqref{eqn:FQIkernel}. \change{To implement the oracle method, we repeatedly use observations that occur after the oracle change point to update the optimal policy.}